okeowo-cloud/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12-fizzbuzz.py: program prints the numbers from 1 to 100 separated by a space.
 For multiples of three print Fizz instead of the number and for multiples of five print Buzz.
 For numbers which are multiples of both three and five print FizzBuzz.

+13-insert_number.c: program inserts a number into a sorted singly linked list.